rimutasnim/Potato_Leaves_Classification/README.md

-# Potato Leaf Disease Classification using CNN and Grad-CAM
+# Potato Leaves Classification using CNN and Grad-CAM

 ## Introduction